mrdandelion6/Learn-to-Code/topics/cyber-security/notes.md

 - the simpler a system is, the easier it is to secure. for example, use a simple password policy that is easy to enforce.

 ## the ten immutable laws of security
-1. if a bad actor can persuade you to run his program on yoru computer, it's not your computer anymore
+1. if a bad actor can persuade you to run his program on your computer, it's not your computer anymore
-2. if a bad actor can alter the os on yoru computer, its not your computer anymore
+2. if a bad actor can alter the os on your computer, its not your computer anymore
-3. if a bad actor has unrestricted physicsal access to your computer, its not your computer anymore
+3. if a bad actor has unrestricted physical access to your computer, its not your computer anymore
 4. if you allow a bad actor to upload programs to your website, it's not your website anymore
 5. weak passwords trump strong security
 6. a computer is only as secure as the administrator is trustworthy